 The Ramayana is one of the two great Indian epics, the other being the Mahabharata.
 The Ramayana tells about life in India around 1000 BCE and offers models in dharma.
-The hero, Rama, lived his whole life by the rules of dharma; in fact, that was why Indian considers him heroic.
+The life of Lord Rama, is narrated to have been conducted with application of rules for dharma; in fact, that was why a largest population of India considers him in a heroic model.
 When Rama was a young boy, he was the perfect son.
-Later he was an ideal husband to his faithful wife, Sita, and a responsible ruler of Aydohya.
-“Be as Rama,” young Indians have been taught for 2,000 years; “Be like Ram & Sita.”
+Later he was an ideal husband to his faithful wife, Princess Sita and a responsible ruler of Aydohya.
+“Be as Rama & Sita ,” young Indians reportedly being taught since last many centuries.

-II) The original Ramayana was a 24,000 couplet-long epic poem attributed to the Sanskrit poet Valmiki.
-Oral versions of Rama’s story circulated for centuries, and the epic was probably first written down sometime around the start of the Common Era.
-It has since been told, retold, translated and transcribed throughout South and Southeast Asia, and the Ramayana continues to be performed in dance, drama, puppet shows, songs and movies all across Asia.
+II) The original Ramayana comprised 24,000 couplet-long epic poem attributed to the Sanskrit poet Valmiki.
+Oral versions of Rama’s story circulated for centuries and the epic was probably first written down sometime around the start of the Common Era.
+It has since been told- retold, translated and transcribed throughout South and Southeast Asia, and the Ramayana continues to be performed in dance, drama, puppet shows, songs and movies all across Asia.

 IV) Prince Rama was the eldest of four sons and was to become king when his father retired from ruling.
 His stepmother, however, wanted to see her son Bharata, Rama’s younger brother, become king.
 Remembering that the king had once promised to grant her any two wishes she desired, she demanded that Rama be banished and Bharata be crowned.
 The king had to keep his word to his wife and ordered Rama’s banishment.
 Rama accepted the decree unquestioningly.
 “I gladly obey father’s command,” he said to his stepmother.
 “Why, I would go even if you ordered it.”

-This lesson focuses on how the Ramayana teaches Indians to perform their dharma.
-Encourage students to pick out examples of characters in the epic who were faithful to their dharma and those who violated their dharma.
-Mahatma Gandhi dreamed that one day modern India would become a Ram-rajya.
+This lesson focuses on how the Ramayana teaches Indians to perform their Dharma.
+Encourage students to pick out examples of characters in the epic who were faithful to their Dharma & those who violated their dharma.
+Sh MDKC Gandhi dreamed that one day New India would become a Ram-rajya.

 VIII) Main Characters of the Ramayana